-Having celebrated the 10th anniversary of our permanent office in Singapore during 2011, we thought it was high time that we put something back into the community and so, as from April 2011, for all new investment accounts opened with The Fry Group Singapore, we’ll donate at least S$150 to charity.
+In 2011 we celebrated the 10th anniversary of our permanent office in Singapore.
+Therefore we thought it was high time that we put something back into the community.
+So, we’ll donate at least S$150 to charity, for all new investment accounts opened with The Fry Group Singapore.

-In recognition of our long association with the British Association of Singapore, we are happy to support their designated charities as follows:
+In recognition of our work with the British Association of Singapore, we are happy to support their designated charities as follows:

-A charity run by a man called Richard Lim, who supports poor families in Singapore who don’t have any other source of income.
-This can be for a variety of reasons – one of the most common is that they have no Singapore nationality and therefore no right to funds here.
+A charity run by a man called Richard Lim.
+The charity supports poor families in Singapore who don’t have any other source of income.
+This can be for a variety of reasons.
+One of the most common is that they have no Singapore nationality and therefore no right to funds here.
 Richard Lim runs the organisation with the minimum of overheads – eg no office.
 The charity seems very well run and Richard dedicates many hours to his work on a voluntary basis.

 A Salvation army children’s home for boys and girls from 8-18 (mostly older) The children come from abused homes and there are two separate wings in the building – one for abused children and the other for ‘children beyond parental control’.
 The home is well set up with hobby rooms, kitchens and sports facilities, but it often needs volunteers to come in and assist with activities – eg they were looking for men who could help with sport when BA visited last year.
 They mentioned that they are looking for funds to improve the facilities in the building ‘beyond parental control’